swag-kaust/PINNup/README.md

 # PINNup
-The code for PINNup: Robust neural network wavefield solutions using frequency upscaling and neuron splitting (In preparing)
+The code for PINNup: Robust neural network wavefield solutions using frequency upscaling and neuron splitting.

 ## Citation
 If you find this repository useful, please cite: